 Closing the Gap (CTG) on Indigenous health

-The Practice Incentives Program Indigenous Health Incentive and CTG Pharmaceutical Benefits Scheme Co-payment Measure also provide support for Aboriginal and Torres Strait Islanders to better manage chronic disease.
-Read more on the Practice Incentives Program.
+The Practice Incentives Program Indigenous Health Incentive and CTG PBS Co-payment Measure also provide support for Aboriginal and Torres Strait Islanders to better manage chronic disease.
+Read more about the Practice Incentives Program.

 A 55 year old Indigenous patient presents with moderately severe impetigo requiring antibiotic treatment.
-As their usual GP, you are concerned about improving their general health and make the clinical decision to undertake a health assessment today while the patient is at the practice.
+As their usual medical practitioner, you are concerned about improving their general health and make the clinical decision to do a health assessment while the patient is at the practice.

-The below table shows the actions for health assessment stages between the GP and the patient.
+This table shows the health assessment actions for the medical practitioner and patient.